 Disfellowshipping is the result of breaking Watchtower Rules.
 Three Elders invite you to judicial committee meeting to ask you some questions or confront you with some evidence that you may have broken some rules.
 Then they decide if you should be removed from the organization or not.

-The Watchtower says "disfellowshipping is an action taken by a judicial committee against an unrepentant wrongdoer, disassociation is an action taken by an individual who no longer desires to be one of Jehovah's Witnesses. ...
+Leaders of the Watchtower say, "disfellowshipping is an action taken by a judicial committee against an unrepentant wrongdoer, disassociation is an action taken by an individual who no longer desires to be one of Jehovah's Witnesses. ...
 Since disassociation is an action taken by the publisher rather than the committee, there is no arrangement for an appeal."
 Shepherd the Flock of God, page 110 to 112

-When you do things the Watchtower does not approve of, you indicate that you no longer want to be one of Jehovah's Witnesses.
+When you do things the organization does not approve of, you indicate that you no longer want to be one of Jehovah's Witnesses.
 The end result of disassociation is the same as disfellowshipping.

 Whether you get disfellowshipped or you disassociate yourself, an announcement is made to the congregation that you are no longer one of Jehovah's Witnesses.
 Jehovah's Witnesses are not told whether you were disfellowshipped or you disassociatied yourself.
 This is the announcement that is made to the congregation. "[Name of person] is no longer one of